pilotmoon/PopClip-Extensions/source/CamelCamelCamel.popclipext/README.md

-### CamelCamelCamel Extension
+# CamelCamelCamel Extension

-Extension to search [camelcamelcamel.com](camelcamelcamel.com), an Amazon price tracker.
+A PopClip extension to search [https://camelcamelcamel.com](camelcamelcamel.com), an Amazon price tracker.

-Icon: Camel by parkjisun from the Noun Project
+Icon: Camel by parkjisun from the Noun Project.